 The photo above in from this past summer.
 I look lean and strong.
-These days I am somewhere between 155-160 lbs year round, and along with my running, I am still doing 3-4 days of strength training per week.
+These days I am somewhere between 155 lbs year round, and along with my running, I am still doing 3-4 days of strength training per week.
 I will add that my strength training is now based more on lower weight and higher repetitions for endurance, I stretch more, and no longer attempt one rep maxes.
-Doing things like bench press or pull ups doesn't really matter much as far as running goes, but I like staying well rounded for the other sports I enoy.
+Doing things like bench press or pull ups doesn't really matter much as far as running goes, but I like staying well rounded for the other sports I enjoy.
 I may be 20 lbs heavier than I was in 2006, but the 2012 version of me could kick the crap out of the 2006 version.
 Strong isn't just the new skinny, strong is the new fast.

 ....and remember, you aren't fat.
 You are famine resistant :-)